benc's blog

 Mani Bhavan Gandhi Sangrahalaya - Mumbai, India

 This was Gandhi's Mumbai headquarters.
-It has many of his personal artifacts and there are scholars visibly working in it.
+It has many of his personal possessions and there are scholars visibly working in it.
 Well worth the time and nominal fee.

 Museum of Modern Art (MoMA) - New York City, New York